 Teachers nurture and approach colleagues to mentor and coach them in their professional development across the school.
-Teachers signpost and encourage relevant reading materials, research and quality forums for professional development and heighten outcomes for children and ensure that there is improvement in quality of leadership in colleagues.
+Teachers signpost and encourage and quality forums for professional development and heighten outcomes for children and ensure that there is improvement in quality of leadership in colleagues.